 The Downtown Studio Art Gallery

-Among the many events hosted by the Gallery, supplementing the exhibits, are Gallery artist talks, salon discussions, interdisciplinary performances, and much more.
+Among the many events hosted by the Gallery in addition to the exhibits are: artist talks, salon discussions, interdisciplinary performances, visiting writer workshops, slam poetry and open mic nights and more.
 The Gallery has been nominated for and the recipient of several awards through the Pikes Peak Arts Council.

 Mon-Fri: 10 a.m. - 4 p.m.

-Sat & Sun: Closed.
+Sat & Sun: Closed

 Free and open to the public

 PPCC Downtown Studio Campus